kubeflow/kubeflow/README.md

 Please refer to [the official documentation](https://www.kubeflow.org/docs/) for more information.

+## Repository Role

+This repository is the historical entry point for the Kubeflow AI reference platform.
+It now serves primarily as a gateway to Kubeflow subprojects, shared project metadata, and platform-level planning for the integrated reference platform.
+Most component development happens in the individual subproject repositories listed below.

 ## What are Kubeflow Projects

 Kubeflow is composed of multiple open source projects that address different aspects